2020 Clinical Pharmacy Challenge Winners - University of Missouri-Kansas City School of Pharmacy

 |

-Pictured from left to right: Josh Whaley, Allie Torrence, and Brandon Leeson.
+(Left to Right: Josh Whaley, Allie Torrence, and Brandon Leeson)

 What did you do to prepare?